Eicosanoid: The ω−3 and ω−6 series

+Recent data in 2024 has emerged that neuronal integrity breakdown was reduced by ω−3 treatment in APOE*E4 carriers, suggesting that this treatment may be beneficial for this specific group suggested fish oil supplements might help older adults fight Alzheimer's disease.

-Mechanisms of ω-3 action
+Mechanisms of ω−3 action

 In general, the eicosanoids derived from AA promote inflammation, and those from EPA and from GLA (via DGLA) are less inflammatory, or inactive, or even anti-inflammatory and pro-resolving.

-The figure shows the ω-3 and -6 synthesis chains, along with the major eicosanoids from AA, EPA, and DGLA.
+The figure shows the ω−3 and −6 synthesis chains, along with the major eicosanoids from AA, EPA, and DGLA.

-Dietary ω-3 and GLA counter the inflammatory effects of AA's eicosanoids in three ways, along the eicosanoid pathways:
+Dietary ω−3 and GLA counter the inflammatory effects of AA's eicosanoids in three ways, along the eicosanoid pathways: